salesforce-ux/design-system/ui/components/data-tables/flavors/fixed-header/index.markup.md

-We are not currently exposing this but the CSS needs to be included.
+We are not currently exposing fixed header or inline edit, but the CSS needs to be included.